captionpoint/captionpoint-plays/THE-ROOMMATE.md

 (although I don't know why you wouldn't.) but I do want to know.
 Because
-care.
+I care.
 So.
-(Beat - this comes bursting out of her.) smoked marijuana last night.
+(Beat - this comes bursting out of her.)
+I smoked marijuana last night.
 (A frozen moment; she's shocked at herself)
 Goodbye.
 (She hangs up.
 A beat.)
-(---
-## ROBYN:
-comes in from the porch.)
+(ROBYN comes in from the porch.)
 (Startled.)
 Oh!
 ---
 ## ROBYN: